-We have surveyed over 4300 people.
+We have surveyed over 4300 people at three time points.
 Roughly half are from minoritised ethnic groups, and roughly half are disabled or have a chronic condition.

 We are exploring the survey respondents’ health, social networks (who they have contact with) and how these help or hinder them, ways they cope with pandemic changes and associated access to support, care and resources.